nasa/oceandata-notebooks/docs/notebooks/oci/oci_moana.md

 +++

 Let's examine how MOANA phytoplankton community composition changes over time within a specified region.
-We will start by searching for and opening the 2025 monthly MOANA composites.
+We will start by searching for and opening the 2025 monthly MOANA composites for the year.

 ```{code-cell} ipython3
 tspan = ("2025-01", "2025-12")